blakeblackshear/frigate/docs/docs/frigate/installation.md

 ## Synology NAS on DSM 7
 you can run Frigate NVR on DSM 7.x. tested on DSM 7.1.1-42962 Update 4

-these were the settings configured (no tpu device just using the cpu from the device which is not great but still works 100%):

 General: